For Artists

 Show others what you have to say

-Check in on Friday, May 30 begins at noon
+Check in on Friday, Oct.
+2 beginning at noon

 There will be opportunities to socialize as a full group at mealtimes, and in the evenings with a meet & greet reception on the first night of stay, and a show and share on the second evening.
 Participation in social events is completely optional.